 What is the connection between enlarged tonsils and adenoids and dental problems?

 Their enlargement leads to chronic mouth-breathing which may result in abnormal facial development, misalignment of the teeth, and tooth discoloration.
-Admittedly, not all children with enlarged tonsils and adenoids develop a poor bite requiring orthodontic work.
+Admittedly, not all children with these enlarged tissues develop a poor bite requiring orthodontic work.
 Orthodontists have differing opinions on the need for tonsil and adenoid removal to prevent or assist with dental braces.

 Prior to surgery, there is no routine need for blood test and no starting of IV's.
 The child is given a relaxing medication before going back to the operating room which minimizes separation anxiety from the parents.
 Once in the operation room, the child goes off to sleep by breathing an anesthetic gas and then the IV is inserted.

-Both tonsils and adenoids are removed through the mouth without any external incisions.
-The instruments used to remove the tonsils and adenoids vary between surgeons because none has been proven to be consistently safer, less painful and more cost-effective than another.
+Both are removed through the mouth without any external incisions.
+The instruments used to remove them vary between surgeons because none has been proven to be consistently safer, less painful and more cost-effective than another.
 Bleeding is usually minimal and easily controlled with electrocautery, not sutures.
 The time in the operating room is typically less than one hour.

 A parent is allowed to go back to the recovery room once the child is becoming more alert.
 The child is initially upset and disoriented but soon settles down.
 He/she remains at the surgical facility for at least a few hours after surgery to ensure that there are no problems with pain, nausea, bleeding or breathing.
 If a child is having any such difficulties, or if the child is under three years old, then he/she may be admitted to a hospital overnight for observation.

-What are the potential benefits of removing enlarged tonsils and adenoids?
+What are the potential benefits of removing them?

 What are the risks of tonsillectomy and adenoidectomy?